sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 **config spanning_tree interface bpdu_guard {enable|disable} <ifname\>**

-This command enables the user to avoid any traffic disruption due to the topology re-convergence, caused by any newly connected downstream STP enabled switch, unknowingly transmitting BPDUs to the existing STP topology, by shutting the connected interface receiving this BPDU.
+This command enables the user to avoid any traffic disruption due to the topology re-convergence, caused by any newly connected downstream STP enabled switch, unknowingly transmitting BPDUs to the existing STP topology.
+This can be achieved by shutting the connected interface receiving this BPDU, if enabled so.
 Thus it helps in creating the boundaries for the existing STP topology which can be expanded to include any newly connected switches, only by admin interference.

 By default, BPDU Guard feature would only generate a syslog indicating the condition, for taking an action such as disabling the port.
 The command can be used with shutdown option as shown below